 Manufacturing is one of the major sectors in the economy, contributing about 40% to the GDP and is the second largest employer after the Agriculture sector.
 Main products include food and beverages; textiles, zippers and apparels; timber, engineering and metal products; plastics and chemicals as well as refrigerators.

-- Swaziland’s manufacturing sector contributes about 40% of GDP.
+- The Kingdom of Eswatini’s manufacturing sector contributes about 40% of GDP.

 - The manufacturing sector grew by 2.5% in 2013, driven by increased production of zippers, soft drinks concentrates and beverages, timber products, canned fruits and increased production lines by manufacturing companies.

-- On average, the manufacturing sector accounted for 64% of Swaziland’s merchandise export over the last decade.
+- On average, the manufacturing sector accounted for 64% of Eswatini’s merchandise export over the last decade.

 - Stable growth